-When you’re an experience card marker, scrap booker, off the page artist or even Stampin’ Up! enthusiast, it’s easy to fall into the habit of using “craft speak” or terms that only experience crafters would know.
+When you’re an experienced card maker, scrapbooker, off-the-page artist or even Stampin’ Up! enthusiast, it’s easy to fall into the habit of using “craft speak” or terms that only experienced crafters would know.
 To help you navigate “craft speak” and “Stampin’ Up! speak” I’ve put together a glossary of the words, terms and phrases that you will often hear me say.

-This is Stampin’ Up!’s name for their water brushes designed especially for water coloring techniques.
-Aqua painters have a hollow refillable barrel that can fill it with water or rubbing alcohol to blend water colour ink or Brushos OR you can fill it with bleach to wash out color from colored cardstock and then go back in and recolor with other shades.
+This is Stampin’ Up!’s name for their water brushes designed especially for water colouring techniques.
+Water Painters (previously known as Aqua painters) have a hollow refillable barrel that can fill it with water or rubbing alcohol to blend water colour ink or Brushos OR you can fill it with bleach to wash out colour from coloured cardstock and then go back in and recolour with other shades.
 You can even fill it with water mixed with ink or water soluble paints to create water colour effects.

 According to my friend, Meg apparently you can also use Aquapainters to paint the super handsome AquaMAN (Jason Momoa) – that might be a stretch but you have to admit he is super hot!